The Times of India: During the Emergency

 On 26 June 1975, the day after India declared a state of emergency, the Bombay edition of TOI carried an entry in its obituary column that read "D.E.M.
 O'Cracy, beloved husband of T.Ruth, father of L.I.Bertie, brother of Faith, Hope and Justice expired on 25 June".
-The move was a critique of Prime Minister Indira Gandhi's 21-month state of emergency, which is now widely known as "the Emergency" and seen by many as a roundly authoritarian era of Indian government.
+The move was a critique of Prime Minister Indira Gandhi's 21-month state of emergency, now widely known as "the Emergency" and seen by many as a period of broadly authoritarian rule in the Indian government.

 Bombay Times

 The Bombay Times is a free supplement of The Times of India, in the Mumbai (formerly Bombay) region.
-It covers celebrity news, news features, international and national music news, international and national fashion news, lifestyle and feature articles pegged on news events both national and international that have local interest value.
+It covers celebrity news, news features, international and national music news, international and national fashion news, and lifestyle and feature articles pegged to news events, both national and international, with local interest.
 The main paper covers national news.
 Over ten years of presence, it has become a benchmark for the Page 3 social scene.
 The Times of India—and hence the Bombay Times—are market leaders in terms of circulation.
-The name of this supplement contains the word Bombay, which is the older Portuguese name of the city.
+The name of this supplement contains the word Bombay, which is the older Portuguese name for the city.
 It is not retained in the new supplement Mumbai Mirror that comes with Times of India.
+Thought it was halted in 2020 due to pandemic but returned as a daily in 2025.

 2000s

 In late 2006, Times Group acquired Vijayanand Printers Limited (VPL).
 VPL previously published two Kannada newspapers, Vijay Karnataka and Usha Kiran, and an English daily, Vijay Times.
-Vijay Karnataka was the leader in the Kannada newspaper segment then.
+Vijay Karnataka was the leader in the Kannada newspaper segment at the time.
 The paper launched a Chennai edition on 12 April 2008.
 It launched a Kolhapur edition in February 2013.